Skip to the main content

 • Strength Required Lift up to 5 kg

-Most hearing aid practitioners work in privately owned clinics, offices or retail companies.
+Most hearing aid practitioners work in independently owned clinics or nationwide corporations.
 They may need to travel.
 Hours of work vary and may include evenings and weekends.

-It can be stressful to work with clients whose expectations are not realistic.
+It can be stressful to work with clients who have unrealistic expectations.

 Interests & Abilities